 - Metrological recording of the most important hydrologic balance components (precipitation, drainage, groundwater & evaporation)

 - Qualitative and quantitative assessments of water and material transport processes in different scalable units of landscapes

-Specialist Field of International Water Management
+Specialist field of Ecological Engineering & International Water Management

 Specialist Field of Resource Management